HybridGraphics

 displays, the other gpu is powered down for maximum power saving.

-As of 2021, all past and current dual-gpu laptops from Apple (Intel
+As of the year 2026, all past Intel dual-graphics laptops from Apple (Intel

 MacBookPro line with NVidia or AMD gpu) are muxed.
 When using macOS, the